-Every week day we have the same conversation: What is for dinner?
+Everyone will love it – Every weekday, we have the same conversation: What’s for dinner, MOM?

 If you are in the same boat and are just perusing new recipes, I know you will love this.

 - boneless chicken breasts